htw-kbe-jneidel/planning/README.md

 ## Sequence Diagram

-The flow of the most complex call through the system.
+The flow of one call through going through the entire width of the system.

 ![Sequence Diagram](Sequence.svg)